-- 2.9.1 The County has three broad categories of settlement: - The historic market towns of Abergavenny, Chepstow and Monmouth have developed over many years to have a wide range of opportunities for employment, shopping, community facilities and public transport; - The newer settlements in Severnside of Caldicot/Portskewett, Magor/Undy, Rogiet and Sudbrook where recent high levels of residential growth have taken place without the local jobs and community facilities to match.
-The area benefits, however, from a strategic location at the 'Gateway' to Wales with good access to the employment markets of Newport, Cardiff and Bristol; - The rural area, containing the small town of Usk, the larger villages of Raglan and Penperlleni, and a large number of smaller villages, widely dispersed around the County. - 2.9.2 Over the last decade, housing completions in the Monmouthshire LPA area have averaged over 300 dwellings per annum, although there have been significant annual variations with 205 completions in 2014/15 and 443 in 2018/19.
+2.9.1 The County has three broad categories of settlement:

+- The historic market towns of Abergavenny, Chepstow and Monmouth have developed over many years to have a wide range of opportunities for employment, shopping, community facilities and public transport; - The newer settlements in Severnside of Caldicot/Portskewett, Magor/Undy, Rogiet and Sudbrook where recent high levels of residential growth have taken place without the local jobs and community facilities to match.
+The area benefits, however, from a strategic location at the 'Gateway' to Wales with good access to the employment markets of Newport, Cardiff and Bristol; - The rural area, containing the small town of Usk, the larger villages of Raglan and Penperlleni, and a large number of smaller villages, widely dispersed around the County.

+- 2.9.2 Over the last decade, housing completions in the Monmouthshire LPA area have averaged over 300 dwellings per annum, although there have been significant annual variations with 205 completions in 2014/15 and 443 in 2018/19.
 To deliver the LDP housing requirement, 488 completions per annum were required (2013-2021).
-During 2022/23 there were 343 housing completions.
-This is discussed in more detail in the LDP Annual Monitoring Report. - 2.9.3 Land Registry data indicates that average house prices in Monmouthshire have increased with average prices in quarter 1 (January to March) 2022 standing at £334,148, significantly higher than the 2012 quarter 4 baseline price (£188,720).

-Between 2006 (the time the Monmouthshire Unitary Development Plan was adopted) and March 2022, there have been 4,540 completions of which 903 were affordable, equating to 20% of all dwellings built.
-Since LDP adoption (2014) to March 2022 there have been 2,535 completions of which 530 were affordable, equating to 21% of all dwellings constructed.
-This affordable housing provision only relates to those units derived from planning consents but additional affordable housing provision can result if open market houses are purchased by a registered social landlord.

-2.9.4 Monmouthshire is generally a prosperous County offering a high quality of life for its residents.
+During 2023/24 there were 291 housing completions.
+This is discussed in more detail in the LDP Annual Monitoring Report. - 2.9.3 Data indicates that house prices in Monmouthshire are very high, averaging around £400k based on sales and valuations between October 2023 and March 2024.
+HM Land Registry data provides that the average house price in Wales as a whole was £213,063 in January 2024.
+Between 2006 (the time the Monmouthshire Unitary Development Plan was adopted) and March 2024, there have been 5,174 completions of which 1,012 were affordable, equating to 20% of all dwellings built.
+Since LDP adoption (2014) to March 2022 there have been 3,169 completions of which 648 were affordable, equating to 20% of all dwellings constructed.
+This affordable housing provision only relates to those units derived from planning consents but additional affordable housing provision can result if open market houses are purchased by a registered social landlord. - 2.9.4 Monmouthshire is generally a prosperous County offering a high quality of life for its residents.
 However, poor access to community facilities and declining local service provision is an issue for rural and ageing communities.
-The health of Monmouthshire's population is generally better than the Wales average, with greater life expectancies and higher proportion of residents classing themselves as being in good health (2011 Census).
+The health of Monmouthshire's population is generally better than the Wales average, with greater life expectancies and a higher proportion of residents classing themselves as being in good health (2011 Census).
 Fewer residents in the County suffer with a limiting long-term illness compared with Wales as a whole.
 The rate of reported crime in Monmouthshire tends to be lower than for Wales as a whole.